TheDiamondPlayables/assets/README.md

 # assets
 Art stuff I use for my posts.
+Moved to a new repo as this one is pretty disorganized, and I'm reworking everything anyway.

 # Purpose
  - I custom-made and use a set of graphics to make my posts look nicer.